-Under the Corporation's Retirement Policy, no person shall be appointed or elected as a Director if the person is aged 75 or more.
+Under the Corporation's Retirement Policy, no person shall be appointed or elected as a Director if the person exceeds 75 years of age.
 The policy allows for an exception where the Board of Directors determines it is in the interests of the Corporation to request a Director to extend his/her term beyond the regular retirement age, provided however that such extension is requested in one-year increments.